dusty-nv/jetson-inference/docs/imagenet-console-2.md

 By default, the repo is set to download the GoogleNet and ResNet-18 networks during the build step.

-There are other pre-trained models that you can use as well, if you choose to [download](building-repo-2.md#downloading-models) them:
+There are other pre-trained models that you can use as well, should you choose to [download](building-repo-2.md#downloading-models) them:

 | Network       | CLI argument   | NetworkType enum |
 | --------------|----------------|------------------|